Amazon Cyber Monday deals are already here: $129 AirPods, $22 Echo Dot, $250 iPad and more

 Miss out on Amazon's Black Friday deals?
+Got the back-to-work blues?
 Well, you're in luck.
-Cyber Monday deals are already here.
+Cyber Monday is here and there are still plenty of deals to grab.
 Amazon has kicked off some stiff competition this weekend just as Best Buy has introduced an "Amazon Prime-like" next-day delivery service on online orders and added some of the most competitive discounts that we've seen all year.

 Black Friday itself presented significant savings on everything from earbuds and headphones to iPads to video doorbells to laptops, and many of those prices are holding as we move toward Cyber Monday.
 Some of the best savings this weekend are on Amazon's own items, especially its lines of Echo and Fire products, including: